jacobjohnson7/DIY-FIRE-FIGHTING-ROBOT-CAR/README.md

 # DIY-FIRE-FIGHTING-ROBOT-CAR
-An autonomous Arduino-based fire-fighting robot that detects fire using IR flame sensors and extinguishes it with a water pump.
+An autonomous ESP-32 based fire-fighting robot that detects fire using IR flame sensors and extinguishes it with a water pump.
 It navigates toward flames, reducing human risk in hazardous areas.
 Features motorized movement, sensor integration, and automated extinguishing.
 Code is in C/C++ for real-time control.

 # DIY Fire Fighting Robot | Auto Fire Chaser & Extinguisher